flutter/website/src/docs/development/tools/devtools/visual-debugging.md

 Alignments are shown with yellow arrows.
 These arrows show the vertical and horizontal offsets of a widget relative to its parent.
-For example this button’s icon is shown as being centered by the four arrows:
+For example, this button’s icon is shown as being centered by the four arrows:

 ![Screenshot of alignment guidelines]({% asset tools/devtools/debug-toggle-guidelines-alignment.png @path %})

-### Paddings
+### Padding

-Paddings are shown with a semi-transparent blue background:
+Padding is shown with a semi-transparent blue background:

 ![Screenshot of padding guidelines]({% asset tools/devtools/debug-toggle-guidelines-padding.png @path %})